 Restore Database: The process of using a .bak file to either create a new Application database on SQL Server or restore an existing database to a prior state.

-Note: If you have an existing .bak backup file already, you can skip to the Restore Database section.
+Note: If you already have an existing .bak backup file, skip to the Restore Database section.

 Back up Database